 ‘We had a lovely lunch in Gastown at Jules Casual French Bistro, which was recommended to us by the gentlemen at Spirit Wrestler.
 It was a perfect place to enjoy a tasty meal on a rainy afternoon.

-Restaurant reviews and recommendations are available on a variety of independent websites: the Martini Boys review the coolest food, drinks, and nightlife in town; and the blog Nancyland, Vancouver Foodie Fun has a wealth of detailed reviews and photos.
+Restaurant reviews and recommendations are available on a variety of independent websites: The blog Nancyland, Vancouver Foodie Fun has a wealth of detailed reviews and photos.

 Shopping, Activities, and Things to See and Do: Vancouver is an outdoorsy sort of place, but with the exception of our first afternoon there, every day was raining or on the verge of doing so.
 So no real long hikes into the mountains or along the beach for us.